kvalle/schmansible/bloggpost/infrastructure-as-data.md

 }
 ```

-These are really simple examples though.
-In the wild you might have to do a migration.
+These are really simple examples though, and in the wild you might have to do a migration.
+But that is still far better than having to start from scratch!

 ## Conclusion